8 trends in mobile app color schemes

 Let’s start our discussion with the importance of using the right colors in your mobile app.

-The importance of color in mobile app design
+The importance of color schemes in mobile app design

 A designer making an app plan on a whiteboard